dimitri-nicolo/calico/v2.2/getting-started/openshift/installation.md

 etcd1
 ```

-### Update ansible provisioning script
+### Update Ansible provisioning script

-> Note that the current ansible installation scripts for OpenShift v3.10 may require some additional changes when installing
+> Note that the current Ansible installation scripts for OpenShift v3.10 may require some additional changes when installing
 > {{site.prodname}} networking.
 These changes may not have not yet made it into the version of the packaged installer and so these additional
 > steps will allow you to check and update the packaged installation scripts if necessary.
 When these changes are in the upstream
 > packages, these steps can be ignored.
 {: .alert .alert-info}

-To check if your ansible scripts include the required {{site.prodname}} changes, run the following:
+To check if your Ansible scripts include the required {{site.prodname}} changes, run the following.

 ```bash
 grep -Fq "calico_binary_checks" /usr/share/ansible/openshift-ansible/roles/calico_master/templates/calicov3.yml.j2 && echo "updated" || echo "needs updates"
 ```

-If the above command responds with `needs updates`, update the packaged installer by running the following:
+If the above command responds with `needs updates`, update the packaged installer by running the following.

 ```bash
 git clone git@github.com:openshift/openshift-ansible.git -b release-3.10
 sudo cp -r openshift-ansible/* /usr/share/ansible/openshift-ansible/.
 ```

-> **Note**: The commands given above assume that your OpenShift ansible scripts exist at `/usr/share/ansible/openshift-ansible/`.
+> **Note**: The commands given above assume that your OpenShift Ansible scripts exist at `/usr/share/ansible/openshift-ansible/`.
 If your
 > scripts are stored elsewhere, replace that path in the above commands.
 {: .alert .alert-info}

-### Execute ansible provisioning script
+### Execute Ansible provisioning script

-You are now ready to execute the ansible provision which will install {{site.prodname}}.
+You are now ready to execute the Ansible provision which will install {{site.prodname}}.
 Note that by default,
-{{site.prodname}} will connect to the same etcd that OpenShift uses, and in order to do so, will distribute etcd's
+{{site.prodname}} will connect to the same etcd that OpenShift uses and distribute etcd's
 certs to each node.
 If you would prefer {{site.prodname}} not connect to the same etcd as OpenShift, you may modify the install
 such that {{site.prodname}} connects to an etcd you have already set up by following the [dedicated etcd install guide](dedicated-etcd).

 {% include {{page.version}}/apply-license.md init="openshift" %}

-## <a name="install-cnx-mgr"></a>Installing the {{site.prodname}} Manager

 {% include {{page.version}}/cnx-mgr-install.md init="openshift" %}